 The Monolith by Monoprice Liquid Spark DAC ($100) is also an interesting DAC.
 It is a little less expensive than the Schiit Modi 3e and also offers USB, coaxial, and optical digital inputs.
 This DAC employs the AKM AK 4483EQ chipset and with that it supports sample rates up to 192 kHz and 32 bit PCM, DSD64, and DSD 128.

 The iFi ZEN One Signiture ($350) (buy at Amazon) could be a compelling choice if you’re looking for a DAC that will do everything.
 This one has support for coaxial and optical digital connections as well as USB, but there’s a reason for the extra cost: you’re also getting 4.4mm balanced connection, Bluetooth 5.1 support (aptX, aptX HD, aptX adaptive, aptX LL, LDAC, LHDC/HWA, AAC, and SBC codecs), and it also supports DSD256, PCM384, and MQA384 kHz.

 Final Thoughts on the Schiit Modi 3e DAC…

-In my time with the Modi 3e, the DAC enhanced the sound of nearly anything I connected to it, yet maintained a neutral sound.
+In my time with the Schiit Modi 3e (buy at Amazon), the DAC enhanced the sound of nearly anything I connected to it, yet maintained a neutral sound.
 I appreciate Schiit’s no-nonsense approach.
 Things like remote controls and visual displays can be nice at times, but at the end of the day you are likely buying a DAC in improve the sound of your digital devices or extending the life of your preamp or amplifier and the Modi 3e does a great job of accomplishing either or both of those jobs.